karlstolley/stolley.dev/_posts/2019-11-03-the-time-change-brings-out-the-worst-in-everyone.md

 takes a flight and jumps a couple of timezones, or many more?)

-What I’ve never seen in any of those think pieces, whether arguing for or against a time change, and whether for Standard or Daylight-Saving Time, is a even the acknowledgement of the fundamental problem of just how geographically big time zones are in the continental United States, which is split into just four timezones.
+What I’ve never seen in any of those think pieces, whether arguing for or against a time change, and whether for Standard or Daylight-Saving Time, is even the acknowledgement of the fundamental problem of just how geographically big time zones are in the continental United States, which is split into just four timezones.